 India is undergoing significant change as far as its telecommunications

-system goes.
-It is now considered one of the fastest growing markets in the world for telecommunications services
+It is now considered one of the fastest growing markets in the world for telecommunications services thanks to

-According to the CIA World Fact Book, India's teledensity is about 75 percent as of 2011 with over 900 million
+to the CIA World Fact Book, India's teledensity is about 75 percent as of 2011 with over 900 million telephone

-telephone subscribers.
+subscribers.
 Each month, over 20 million new subscribers are added.
-Urban areas have reached 100 percent
+Urban areas have reached 100 percent teledensity,

 Like many developing countries, mobile cellular phones outnumber landline phones dramatically in India.
 Of the